 - Or payments owed to the company for the purchase of company merchandise.

-These are the top five most common payroll withholdings you might see on your employees’ paychecks, including some others worth noting.
-Do you need help with your payroll operations?
-Visit our Payroll Services page or download our free ebook: The Benefits of PEO Payroll Administration.
+These are the top five most common payroll withholdings you might see on your employees’ paychecks, as well as a few others worth noting.